 The projected year 2028 LOS for the Chuluota Road RCA study intersections are summarized in Figure 5-9 for the peak hour conditions.
 The three (3) signalized intersections (SR 50, Schoolview Way (South)/Cypress Lakes Glen Boulevard, and Lake Pickett Road) are projected to operate at LOS D or better for the AM and PM peak hours.
-The three (3) full access unsignalized intersections, Corner Lake Drive, Long Boat Lane/Cypress Lake Glen Boulevard, and Publix Store north access are projected to operate at LOS D or better for the major street movements.
+The three (3) full access unsignalized intersections, Corner Lake Drive, Long Boat Lane/Cypress Lake Glen Boulevard, and Publix Store north access are projected to operate at LOS D or better for the minor street movements, and LOS A for the major street movements.
 The Publix Store south access (right turn in-out-only) is projected to operate at LOS C for the minor street movements and for the major street movements.